aleff-github/my-flipper-shits/[BADUSB] ProtonVPN Config File/README.md

 ### Executing program

 * Plug in your device
-* Invoce Get-Content for get in plaintext the ProtonVPN .config content
+* Invoke Get-Content for get in plaintext the ProtonVPN .config content
 * Invoke-WebRequest will be entered in the Run Box to send the content

 ```